 Valerie has a Bachelor of Science in accounting from the University of Santa Clara and a master’s degree in information systems management from the University of Arizona.
 While in federal service, she was a DHS senior-level Certified Project Manager and contracting officer representative.

 Sev1Tech provides IT modernization, cloud, cybersecurity, engineering, training and program support services to U.S. government agencies and major commercial organizations.
-Headquartered in the Washington D.C. metro area, Sev1Tech is a preferred and trusted contractor supporting critical missions across the defense, intelligence, homeland security, space, and health markets.
+Headquartered in the Washington D.C. metro area, Sev1Tech is a trusted contractor supporting critical missions across the defense, intelligence, homeland security, space, and health markets.
 Sev1Tech delivers excellence through highly qualified people, CMMI SVC 3, ISO 9001, ISO 20000, ISO 27001 and ISO 27017 certified processes, and cutting-edge technology.

 To learn more, visit www.sev1tech.com.